tddfellow/tddfellow.github.io/source/_posts/2017-02-03-learning-test-driven-development-with-javascript-laws-of-tdd.markdown

 <!-- more -->

 Articles of these series have exercises and going through them would make for more effective learning.
-Also, if you feel stuck with these exercises, fell free to shoot me an email or get in touch on Twitter: @waterlink000.
+Also, if you feel stuck with these exercises, fell free to shoot me an email or get in touch on Twitter: @tdd_fellow.

 "Learning Test-Driven Development with Javascript" is a series of articles and you, my dear reader, can shape the content by providing an invaluable feedback.
 To do that, shoot me an email - oleksii@tddfellow.com.